 “You’re welcome.
 Is it all right with you if I have a bite of your taco?
 I haven’t eaten since I can’t remember when, and my order won’t be ready for a while.
 You can have some of mine when I get it.”

-I gestured toward my plate at about the same time as she scooped up the steak taco; she chewed vigorously, and quickly finished it off.
+I gestured toward my plate at about the same time as she scooped up a steak taco, chewed vigorously, and quickly finished it off.
 I have to admit, I was impressed.
-Partly that she’d eaten the whole thing— which went against my sharing creed— but mainly that she did so without getting any sauce on her face, hands, or clothes.
-I’d have sauced all three.
+Partly that she’d eaten the whole thing—which went against my sharing creed—but mainly that she did so quickly without getting any sauce on her face, hands, or clothes.

 “Here’s the story,” she began as she sat down.
 “I saw you in the reception line at the hotel so I figured you’re a shrink or a teacher or have some acquaintance with the healing profession.
 Right?”